efrecon/reg-tags/README.md

 # Image Tags

 This library implements a few functions to operate on the existing tags at a Docker registry.
+The [project] also publishes a Docker [image] providing the same functionality.
 They are able to authenticate at the Docker [hub] for public images, but also at other registries.
 These functions prefer fully-qualified image names such as `ghcr.io/efrecon/jq`, but will automatically default to the [hub] for other image names, such as `alpine` (an alias for `library/alpine`).